boku7/BokuLoader/README.md

 + Some kind of template language overlay that can modify/randomize the registers/methods.

 ## How to Use
-1. Start your Cobalt Strike Team Server without a profile
+1. Start your Cobalt Strike Team Server with or without a profile
+  + At the moment I've only tested without a profile and with a few profiles generated from [Tylous's epic SourcePoint project](https://github.com/Tylous/SourcePoint)
-2. Go to your Cobalt Strike GUI and import the rdll_loader.cna Agressor script
+3. Go to your Cobalt Strike GUI and import the rdll_loader.cna Agressor script
-3. Generate your x64 payload (Attacks -> Packages -> Windows Executable (S))
+4. Generate your x64 payload (Attacks -> Packages -> Windows Executable (S))

 ## How to Build (Only tested from macOS at the moment)
 1. Install mingw/gcc